matt-d-webb/blog/src/content/welcome.md

 git clone https://github.com/matt-d-webb/blog --depth=1 && rm -rf .git
 ```

 The site is built with Gatsby, a front end static site generation tool.
 It uses a Ghost blog theme and is deployed via Netlify.
-I have also custom integrated Firebase and One Signal for backend services.
-Including some AWS Lambda functions via the Netlify functions API.
+I have also custom integrated Firebase for backend services such as Social Auth.
+This includes some AWS Lambda functions via the Netlify functions API along with an EB AWS API instance.

 The plan with the blog is to cover a number of topics, the main ones are: